Bluey04/bl_carlock/README.md

-Vehicle Lock System (bl_carlock)
+Vehicle Lock System
-A customizable vehicle lock system for FiveM, supporting QBCore, QBX-Core, ESX frameworks, and QS Inventory.
+A customizable vehicle lock system for FiveM, supporting QBCore, ESX frameworks, and QS Inventory.
 This system allows players to lock and unlock vehicles using commands, keybinds, or targeting actions.

 -Features-
 Framework Compatibility: Supports QBCore, and ESX frameworks.